aiidateam/aiida-website/docs/news/posts/2024-12-03-coding-week.md

 package.
 These changes will only be concluded and published with the next major release, as some of them will be backward-incompatible.

-However, this gives us the opportunity to further refine and improve the relevant classes.
+However, this also gives us the opportunity to further refine and improve the relevant classes.
 In particular, lots of discussions on the design of the new `StructureData` class have been held, and the current design choices can be found [here](https://github.com/aiidateam/aiida-atomistic).
 These include adding properties stored with each structure, including for instance magnetization, Hubbard U and V values, etc. During the coding week, some members